akash-network/akashjs/examples/README.md

 # AkashJS Examples

+**DEPRECATED:** akashjs examples are deprecated and will not be updated after akash network v1 release.
+Please migrate to [chain-sdk](https://github.com/akash-network/chain-sdk/tree/main/ts), which offers a more developer-friendly API with full IDE autocomplete support.

 This directory contains several examples of how to interact with the Akash networking using AkashJS and CosmJS.

 ## Setup